qinxuye/cola/README.md

 coca worker -s -m [ip:port]
 ```

-Then run the application(weibo as example):
+Then run the application(weibo as an example):

 ```sh
 coca job -u /path/to/cola/app/weibo -r